oyg0323/SEA-ME_Instrument-Cluster/README.md

 **using command to connect Rasberry pi**

-dmesg | grep -i spi # check can hat> This is a blockqute sudo ip link set can1 up type can bitrate 500000 #ready to communicate can1> This is a blockqute candump can1 # recieve signals> This is a blockqute sudo ip link set can1 down # turn off can1> This is a blockqute
+dmesg | grep -i spi # check can hat
+sudo ip link set can1 up type can bitrate 500000 #ready to communicate can1
+candump can1 # recieve signals
+sudo ip link set can1 down # turn off can1

-to enter virtual environment> This is a blockqute source ~/env_tf1/bin/activate # active> This is a blockqute deactivate #exit> This is a blockqute
+to enter virtual environment
+source ~/env_tf1/bin/activate # active
+deactivate #exit> This is a blockqute

 Arduino code